Health Sciences (MSc Program)

 Additional Course Requirements

-Two courses (6 credit hours), chosen in consultation with the supervisor.
+Students must choose two courses (6 credit hours) in consultation with the supervisor.

 Examples of courses taken by Health Sciences MSc students are: